Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 ## Project Goal

-The goal of this project is to automatically extract various features such as height, width, volume, and other characteristics of trees from point clouds.
+The goal of this project is to automatically extract various features such as tree height, crown volume, trunk diameter and other characteristics of trees from point clouds.
 One of the main challenges in this project is the sparsity and non-uniform density of tree point clouds.
 This project provides an analysis for multiple data sources.

-The first solution we provide is a pipeline that extracts various features from a **stand alone trees**.
+We provide a pipeline that extracts various features from a **stand alone tree**.
 The input of this pipeline is a fully segmentated tree and produces a list of computed characteristics of the tree.
 These characteristics can be used for research or other purposes.

 An example of a volume estimation for a given point cloud tree:
 ![convex_hull.png](./imgs/crown_mesh_comparison.png)